tytydraco/ChArch/README.md

 ## Android
 Navigate to the [Magisk Module](https://github.com/tytydraco/ChArch-Magisk-Module) page and follow the instructions there.

-# Architectures With Default Arch Linux Support
-If no `-u` option is given to `charch` for these architecures, ChArch will choose the latest ARM Arch Linux tarball.
-Other architectures require a URL to be specified.

-- armv5
-- armv7
-- armv8 / aarch64

-# Features
-- Low learning curve.
-Even Linux noobs will have an easy time with ChArch.
-- Portable.
-There is very little setup required, and you can take your rootfs instances with you on an external drive.
-- Fast.
-ChArch uses raw filesystems as opposed to other solutions that create and mount disk images, resulting in less I/O overhead.
-- Quick Install.
-With reasonably fast network speeds, ChArch can configure an entire rootfs instance in less than 5 minutes.
-Removing the tarball download from the equation, ChArch can do it in less than 15 seconds.
-- Small.
-ChArch removes the Linux Kernel images and firmware packages post-install to reduce the usual 500 MiB rootfs instance to around 120 MiB.
-- Compatible.
-ChArch uses relatively few dependencies.
-On Android, Magisk BusyBox support is added as a fallback to support more devices.
-- Non-hacky.
-Unlike other solutions that download old images or use manual package installation in a bootstrap environment, ChArch uses a rootfs tarball base that is provided by you, the user.
-For Arch Linux ARM devices, the latest rootfs tarball is used by default.
-- Seamless.
-ChArch supports multiple running rootfs instances at the same time, and even in the background.

 # Tutorials
 Remember: If you are using a non-ARM device, you MUST specify a rootfs tarball URL.
 ARM devices are specifically supported by Arch Linux with a hardcoded URL pointing to the latest full rootfs tarball.
 Other architectures are not so lucky.